fletcher/peg-multimarkdown-latex-support/README.md

 * Date				--- Specify a date

-* Base Header Level --- Specify the maximum organizational level for the document (e.g. part, chapter, section, subsection)
+* Base Header Level --- Specify the maximum organizational level for the document (e.g. part, chapter, section, subsection).
+You need to choose a value for this that fits with the way you organized your document.

 Metadata is used in order, so the order and placement of the `LaTeX Input` metadata fields is important.